RakhithJK/dbeaver-cloudbeaver-wiki/Authentication-methods.md

 Users can work with CloudBeaver without authorization.
 Connections become available for anonymous access when the administrator:
 1. creates connections in the Connection Management Menu and gives access to them for the User role (you can find more information for the roles at [Role management](https://github.com/dbeaver/cloudbeaver/wiki/Role-management) article).

-2. enables the Custom connections option in the Administration.
+2. enables the Custom connections option in the Administration Menu.
 In this case connections can be configured on the main page by anonymous users and disappear after the session expirations.

 ### Local access